 David Geffen Hall, home to New York’s Philharmonic, at Lincoln Center is more than a music hall.
 It’s a cultural landmark.
 At its core the concert hall has through the years celebrated memorable moments, hosting notable performers and patrons.

-Designed originally by Max Abromovitz in 1962, the hall has gone under multiple renovations over the decades.
+Designed originally by Max Abramovitz in 1962, the hall has gone under multiple renovations over the decades.
 These efforts have attempted to address the—still unresolved—acoustical challenges.